JJ Wetherholt: Minor leagues

 Wetherholt was selected by the St. Louis Cardinals in the first round with the seventh overall pick of the 2024 Major League Baseball draft.
 On July 20, 2024, Wetherholt signed with the Cardinals on a $6.8 million contract.

 Three days after signing his professional contract with the Cardinals, Wetherholt was assigned to the rookie-league Florida Complex League Cardinals roster on July 23.
-He was quickly promoted to Single-A Palm Beach of the Florida State League on July 30 for the remainder of the season.
+He was quickly promoted to Single-A Palm Beach Cardinals of the Florida State League on July 30, with whom he played the remainder of the season.
 During the final week of the 2024 regular season, Wetherholt was named the Florida State League player of the week from September 2–9.
 Wetherholt was also a key contributor in the subsequent playoff rounds, highlighted by a two-run triple in the seventh inning of the decisive championship game to help Palm Beach win their first Florida State league title since 2017.
 Over 29 games for the season, Wetherholt hit .295 with two home runs and twenty RBI.

-Wetherholt was assigned to the Double-A Springfield Cardinals to open the 2025 season.
+Wetherholt was assigned to the Double-A Springfield Cardinals of the Texas League to open the 2025 season.
 He was selected to represent the Cardinals at the 2025 All-Star Futures Game at Truist Park.
-On July 8, 2025, Wetherholt was promoted to the Triple-A Memphis Redbirds.
-Over 109 games between the two teams, Wetherholt hit .306 with 17 home runs, 59 RBIs, 28 doubles, and 23 stolen bases.
+On July 8, 2025, Wetherholt was promoted to the Triple-A Memphis Redbirds of the International League.
+Over 109 games between the two teams, Wetherholt hit .306 with 17 home runs, 59 RBI, 28 doubles, and 23 stolen bases.
 He was awarded both the 2025 Texas League Most Valuable Player Award and the International League Top MLB Prospect Award.
+The Cardinals also named Wetherholt their Minor League Player of the Year.

+Major leagues

+JJ Wetherholt's first Major League hit and home run, March 26, 2026.

+On March 23, 2026, the Cardinals announced that Wetherholt had made the team's Opening Day roster.
+Two days later, St. Louis formally selected his contract.
+Wetherholt made his MLB debut on March 26, during the Cardinals' season home opener versus the Tampa Bay Rays, where he started at second base and batted in the leadoff spot.
+He recorded his first MLB hit, a solo home run off of Drew Rasmussen in third inning.
+Two days later, on March 28, Wetherholt delivered his first career walk-off hit, a two-run single off of Rays pitcher Griffin Jax.
+On July 10, Wetherholt and the Cardinals agreed to an eight–year, $112.5 million extension that runs through the 2034 season.
+On August 30, he was placed on the injured list for the first time in his professional career with right wrist tendinitis.